Benefits

 - Salary exchange (exchange salary for a pension provision)

-Besides the benefits set out in the law on annual leave, University employees have additional days of annual leave.
-They have a total of between 28 and 35 days, depending on age.
+Besides the benefits set out in the law on annual leave, as a University employee you have additional days of annual leave.
+You have a total of between 28 and 35 days, depending on your age.

 As a government employee, you may receive additional compensation from the public authority – the parental benefit supplement – when you receive parental benefit.